Proving membership in LLM pretraining data via data watermarks: Watermarks under scaling

 \section{Watermarks under scaling}

-Both the training datasets and model sizes are very large for popular LLMs.
-To show that data watermarks can be effective for large-scale models, we fix a watermarked document collection while scaling both the dataset and model size.
+Both the training datasets and model sizes for popular LLMs are much larger than those we consider in \S\ref{sec:relate_pi2null}.
+To build intuition for data watermarks when training large-scale models, we fix a watermarked document collection while scaling both the dataset and model size.
 We focus on the random sequence watermark here, and present similar findings for the word-level Unicode watermark in Appendix~\ref{app:unicode_scaling}.